emerichunter/emerichunter.github.io/_drafts/2018-01-11-plotting_sadf.md

 Well, with this you can also graph in .png.
 Graph any day of the month that you wish to see.
 Change the size of the display and even add colors to your terminal.
-X11 is on the way.
+X11 has also been invited to the party!

-You want more?
-Next time!